-For anxiety, younger age and female gender were positively associated with assignment to one of the higher severity classes, compared to Class 4 (‘Low level symptoms’).
+For anxiety, younger age and female gender were positively associated with assignment to one of the higher or fluctuating severity classes, compared to Class 4 (‘Low level symptoms’).
 A 10-year increase in age was associated with a two-fold reduction in the odds of assignment to the higher severity classes.
 Conversely, female gender was associated with increased odds (odds ratios (OR) = 1.43 to 1.67) of belonging to the higher severity classes, although not reaching thresholds for statistical significance.
 For depression, increased age was similarly associated with reduced odds of assignment to Classes 1 to 3, although associations for gender were reduced.